 John the robot responds, “It doesn’t work because if you were out of the office you wouldn’t be emailing me.”

 Yavli Review: It's A Waste Of Time

 It's no surprise that so many people fail at life.
 If Yavli has John as The Head Of Partnerships, then signing up with them is a complete waste of time.
 I've got the entire e-mail chain archived and it is absolutely hilarious to see how they aren't willing to build a relationship.

 Instead of signing up for this ad networks that claim to show your ads in a growing ad blocking world, work on building your affiliate partnerships instead because they are unblockable.

-For example, the Personal Capital affiliate program is one of the best out there because the product is free and ads huge value.
+For example, the Empower affiliate program is one of the best out there because the product is free and ads huge value.
 There are so many more to look for that are synergistic to your content.